Chloe Bennet: 2012–present: Breakthrough

 From 2012 to 2013, she had a recurring supporting role in the ABC drama series Nashville as Hailey.
 In December 2012, she was cast as a series regular on the ABC series Agents of S.H.I.E.L.D., which premiered on September 24, 2013.
 Bennet portrayed a hacker known as Skye, who was revealed to be Daisy Johnson / Quake in the second season.
 Bennet was awarded the "Visionary Award" by East West Players, the longest-running professional theater of color in the United States, on April 21, 2017, at their annual gala.
 She dedicated her award "to all the little girls who want to be a superhero; I'm just a half Chinese girl from the southside of Chicago."

 In 2019, Bennet was cast in the lead role as Yi in the animated film Abominable.
 She appeared in the 2020 film Valley Girl, a jukebox musical remake of the 1983 film of the same name, as Karen, the "Queen Bee".
 The film was originally scheduled for release in June 2018, but was postponed due to controversy around one of its cast members, Logan Paul.

 In March 2021, she was cast as Blossom Utonium in the upcoming CW live-action pilot Powerpuff, alongside Dove Cameron as Bubbles and Yana Perrault as Buttercup.
 However, after a decision to reshoot the pilot episode and subsequent scheduling conflicts with another project, Bennet left the project in August 2021.
 In 2023, she starred as the main actress in Mike Rohl's Married By Mistake as Riley Smith, a recent graduate of Stanford University who drunkenly marries her friend Nate Fisher.

 Later that year, Bennet joined the cast for the second season of Invincible.

-Philanthropy
+Advocacy

 Asian-American advocacy

 "I think what's really dangerous with what, continuously, is happening with Asian-Americans in Hollywood is there's a narrative that white Hollywood, or just any other ethnicity really in Hollywood gives to Asian-Americans that, 'You're the butt of the joke.'
 They're determining that we're the nerds, that we're the shy girls or that the guy that can't be sexy because he's an Asian man."